Here's The Catch

 Navigating The Cove

 It wasn't always easy for fishermen to navigate this cove.
 So in the early 1900s, the mouth of the cove was cleared of large rocks using dynamite.
 First, holes were drilled in the rocks to weaken it before it was blasted by dynamite.
-Then, the broken chunks were wrapped in chains that were fastened to a pair of boats.
-As the tide rose, it lifted the rock, making it easy for the boats to tow the rock to shore.

 The shoals, which are the shallow waters around the cove, have been given some interesting nicknames by residents over the years, such as Simon's Rock, Halibut Rock, The Five Alley, Horseshoe Shoal, Black Rock and Mad Rock.
 Even the fishing grounds have interesting names, such as New Found Out and Kitty Witty.